-The Labour Tribunal has exclusive jurisdiction over a wide range of employment-related monetary claims arising from breaches of employment contracts or non-compliance with the Employment Ordinance.
-However, it does not have jurisdiction over claims in torts or any claims involving non-monetary relief.
-Legal representation is generally not permitted at the Labour Tribunal.
+The Labour Tribunal has exclusive jurisdiction over a wide range of employment-related monetary claims arising from breaches of employment contracts or non-compliance with the Employment Ordinance, the Minimum Wage Ordinance or the Apprenticeship Ordinance.
+However, it does not have jurisdiction over claims in torts, claims relating to discrimination under the Anti-Discrimination Ordinances or claims involving non-monetary relief.
+Legal representation is generally not permitted at the Labour Tribunal, although parties may seek legal advice beforehand.
+However, trade union representatives or certain other authorised representatives may be permitted to appear with the leave of the Labour Tribunal.